is a CLAL S.r.l. trademark.

-Processing connected with web services available on this site takes place at the aforementioned registered office of the company CLAL S.r.l. and is dealt with exclusively by staff at the offices instructed to handle data, or by persons instructed to carry out sporadic maintenance operations.
+Processing connected with web services available on these sites and apps takes place at the aforementioned registered office of the company Clal S.r.l. and is dealt with exclusively by staff at the offices instructed to handle data, or by persons instructed to carry out sporadic maintenance operations.
 No data originating from the web service are transferred or disseminated, apart from in the manner described below.

 Types of data processed

-These data are used solely for the purpose of obtaining anonymous statistical information on the use of the site and of ensuring that the site functions correctly.
-The data may be used to ascertain liability in the event of supposed computer crimes damaging the site.
+These data are used solely for the purpose of obtaining anonymous statistical information on the use of the sites and apps and of ensuring that the sites and apps function correctly.
+The data may be used to ascertain liability in the event of supposed computer crimes damaging the sites and apps.